 The Potassium Ternary Map (Figure 15) combines the concentration of Potassium (K), the K/Th (Potassium-to-Thorium) ratio, and the K/U (Potassium-to-Uranium) ratio to highlight hydrothermal alteration zones across the study area, which are potentially favourable for gold mineralization.
 The colour composite in ternary triangle, showcases red colour which signifies areas rich in potassium, green regions with elevated K/Th ratios (indicating potassium enrichment possibly due to hydrothermal activity), and blue regions which reflects high K/U ratios (suggestive of potassium mobilization relative to uranium).
 In the map, hydrothermal alteration zones are represented by dashed white polygons and are distributed across multiple locations including Paikoro, Lapai, Wushishi, Rafi, Munya, Madakiya, Wamba, and Keffi.
 These zones show a distinct geochemical footprint associated with potassic alteration, which is often linked to gold mineralizing systems, especially in structurally controlled environments such as shears and faults.
 The map integrates the behaviour of radioactive elements influenced by alteration processes.
-Areas with strong red and green coloration suggest hydrothermal enrichment of potassium or depletion of thorium and uranium due to leaching or fluid interaction.
+Areas with strong red and green colorations suggest hydrothermal enrichment of potassium or depletion of thorium and uranium due to leaching or fluid interaction.
 These processes are characteristic of hydrothermal systems, which commonly transport and deposit gold.

 The Ternary map (Figure 16) integrates three key radiometric parameters, Thorium-to-Potassium ratio (Th/K), F-parameter, and Potassium deviation (Kd), and provides a composite visualization for identifying hydrothermal alteration zones associated with gold mineralization.
 The map delineates hydrothermal alteration zones through the combination of radiometric signatures, which are often influenced by mineralizing fluids.
 In the map, different colours represent varying combinations of the three parameters.
 Red areas indicate high Th/K ratios, which may reflect thorium enrichment or potassium depletion due to alteration.
 Green areas correspond to high F-parameter values, which are sensitive indicators of compositional changes typically caused by hydrothermal processes.
 Blue regions represent high potassium deviation (Kd), which may suggest zones of potassic alteration, a known feature in many gold-bearing systems.
 The overlay of hydrothermal alteration zones using dashed black outlines highlights specific regions where the three indicators converge to suggest significant alteration.
 These areas include parts of Munya, Wushishi, Paikoro, Kutiriko, Kauru, and Shako, among others.
 These zones coincide with previously identified structural trends and geological anomalies favourable for gold mineralization.